Starck AS-37: Design and development

 The first AS-37 first flew in this form, later referred to as the AS-37A, on 15 January 1977 and by October it had logged 100 hours flying.
 It was built by Rudy Nickel.
 A second AS-37A was built by Léon Knoepfli but was modified after a short test programme into the first AS-37B.
 The curtains were removed and their stiffening role taken by conventional wide chord cantilever interplane struts and the ailerons moved to the upper wing.
 Flaps were added to the lower wings.
 The undercarriage V-struts were replaced with glass fibre faired cantilever legs, with fairings enclosing all three wheels.
 These changes increased the empty weight to 451 kg (995 lb).

-By about 1979 the Citröen engines of both the AS-37A and AS-37B had been replaced with more powerful 75 kW (100 hp) Porsche 2 flat-fours.
+By about 1979 the Citroën engines of both the AS-37A and AS-37B had been replaced with more powerful 75 kW (100 hp) Porsche 2 flat-fours.
 The first AS-37B was then heavily modified by its builder into the Knoepfli VSTOL.
 The wings, empennage, forward fuselage and undercarriage of the AS-37B were retained but the rear fuselage was replaced with a slim, low set, flat sided, slightly upward curved beam, allowing a new and more conventional pusher engine and propeller combination to be placed immediately behind the cabin, just above the original fuselage line.
 These alterations were made before the end of summer 1980 and may have included another engine change to a Renault 343.

 Between 1980 and 1998 the AS-37A had undergone further modifications with the installation of tractor, rather than pusher, propellers, belt driven as before.
 The undercarriage was altered into a similar form to that of the AS-37B though without the wheel fairings.
 This version was renamed the Starck-Nickel SN.01.

 The SN.01 was active until at least 1998 but is now (2012) a museum display item, see below; the third airframe (the second AS-37B) also survives in a museum (Muséum Régional de l'Air, Angers) but is not on public display.

 Though plans for 23 aircraft had been sold by 1980, it seems only one more, the second AS-37B, was completed.